 Coq au Vin Rosé (image courtesy of deliciouslife.com)

 Rihana’s Coq au Vin Rosé

 The following recipe is admittedly a little more involved in the execution because it adapts a number of steps suggested by Julia Child in her classic Mastering the Art of French Cooking.
-You can take shortcuts, but in our experience you get the best experience — a luxurious taste of the coq and vin enriched braise — when you patiently take the time, of which we all seem to have plenty in these challenging days, weeks, perhaps months!
+You can take shortcuts, but in our experience, you get the best experience — a luxurious taste of the coq and vin-enriched braise — when you patiently take the time, of which we all seem to have plenty in these challenging days, weeks, and perhaps months!

-8 pieces chicken thighs (mostly) and legs (or one 5 lb. chicken, cut in serving pieces)
+8 pieces chicken thighs (mostly) and legs (or one 5 lb. chicken, cut into serving pieces)

 24-30 pearl onions